Through July 10th, enjoy an additional $500 savings per couple on ANY journey!

 See the treasures of King Tut at Cairo’s Egyptian Museum

 Following a buffet breakfast at the hotel, begin your first full day in Egypt with a visit to Cairo’s renowned Egyptian Museum.
 Home to one of the world’s most impressive collections of ancient treasures, the Egyptian Museum features more than 120,000 artifacts — including the iconic, gold funerary mask of boy-king Tutankhamun.
 Sit down together for lunch at a local restaurant.
-Cultural Discovery: After lunch, set out on an excursion to one Cairo’s many carpet-making schools for a live demonstration of this skilled handicraft.
+After lunch, set out on an excursion to one Cairo’s many carpet-making schools for a live demonstration of this skilled handicraft.
 Upon transferring back to your hotel, enjoy the afternoon at leisure before dining at a local restaurant.

 Behold the Pyramids, the Sphinx, and more

-Unforgettable Moment: Today begins with an exciting excursion to the Giza Plateau, a UNESCO World Heritage Site in the southwest outskirts of Cairo, to see Egypt’s iconic Pyramids of Giza and the Great Sphinx.
+Today begins with an exciting excursion to the Giza Plateau, a UNESCO World Heritage Site in the southwest outskirts of Cairo, to see Egypt’s iconic Pyramids of Giza and the Great Sphinx.
 Constructed as tombs for the Pharaohs Khufu, Khafre, and Menkaure, each of the three stone structures was built by hand using finely tuned ancient techniques that remain a mystery today.
 The Great Pyramid of Giza — or Pyramid of Khufu — is the oldest and largest of the three, dating back to 2580–2560 BC and reaching 455 feet high.
 Located nearby on this otherworldly archaeological site, you’ll also see the mystical Sphinx, a huge limestone statue of a reclining lion with a head of the pharaoh Khafre.
 Following lunch at a local establishment, you’ll visit another ancient site, Saqqara, and explore the Step Pyramid.
 Built during Egypt’s third dynasty to honor the pharaoh Djoser, this ancient, ziggurat-shaped limestone “skyscraper” is believed to be the world’s earliest pyramid.
 Together with the Giza Pyramids and Sphinx, it is part of a UNESCO World Heritage Site.
 After a busy day of discovery, you and your fellow travelers will dine at a local restaurant.

 Fly to Luxor, embark ship, and explore the amazing Necropolis of Thebes

 After breakfast we’ll transfer to the airport for our short flight south to Luxor, site of what was once the ancient dynastic capital of Upper Egypt, Thebes.
-Here, we will embark our luxurious ship that will be our home for the Nile River cruise portion of our adventure.
+Here, we will embark our luxurious ship that will be our home for the Nile River cruise portion of our journey.
 After settling in and enjoying lunch on board, we’ll journey to the West Bank of Luxor.

-Unforgettable Moment: This afternoon we’ll explore the vast Necropolis of Thebes, a UNESCO World Heritage Site, that includes the Valley of the Kings, where more than 60 pharaohs' tombs and burial chambers were cut deep into rock cliffs over a 500-year span.
+This afternoon we’ll explore the vast Necropolis of Thebes, a UNESCO World Heritage Site, that includes the Valley of the Kings, where more than 60 pharaohs' tombs and burial chambers were cut deep into rock cliffs over a 500-year span.
 Exploring some of these sacred chambers — including the tombs of the powerful King Ramses and the famous boy-king Tutankhamun — we’ll admire the elaborate hieroglyphs and paintings that adorn their walls with illustrative stories of lives and dynasties past.
 Additional ancient wonders await in the nearby Valley of the Queens, a burial ground with as many as 90 tombs for the pharaohs’ wives and children.
 Before returning to your ship for lunch, you’ll also visit one of the most beautiful temples in all Egypt, Deir el-Bahri.
 The wings of this multi-terraced, colonnaded building are built right into a sheer rock wall, with a long processional wall in front.
 This royal mortuary is known as the Temple of Hatshepsut, who became Egypt’s longest-reigning female pharaoh following her husband’s premature death.
 Many scholars consider her one of Egypt’s most successful rulers, as her mostly peaceful reign was marked by prolific building, the establishment of new trade routes, and general prosperity.
 Afterwards, we’ll return to the ship for dinner.

 Scenic Nile cruising to Esna and Edfu